ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ### Random Variables

-Q. In context of random variables define the following terms:
+### Q: In context of random variables define the following terms:

 - Distributions
 - Expectations